A beginner's guide to the infinite game

 The infinite game is a way to think about our lives together and the kind of player you'd like to be.
 Welcome!
 Everyone is invited, but as with any game, it’s up to you whether or not you’d like to play.

 The basic premise is that in life there are at least two kinds of games: the infinite game and finite games.
 The purpose of the infinite game is to keep our deepest values in play and the aim of finite games is to win.
-Finite games can forward the infinite game, or they can spin on themselves creating whirlpools of distrust and close-mindedness that wound the players and stymie social progress.
+Finite games can forward the infinite game, or they can spin on themselves and not do anyone much good.
 The trick is to figure out what game you – or we – are playing and fix it when required.
-In case you haven’t figured it out yet, the infinite game is one of those cooperative games in which we all move forward, or fall back, together.
+In case you haven’t figured it out yet, the infinite game is a cooperative game in which we all move forward, or fall back, together.